-The FMLA only requires unpaid leave, however, the law permits an employee to elect, or the employer to require, the employee to use eligible accrued paid leave which includes sick, vacation, and compensatory time for some or all of the FMLA leave period.
+The FMLA only requires unpaid leave, however, the law permits an employee to elect, or the employer to require the employee, to use eligible accrued paid leave which includes sick, vacation, and compensatory time for some or all of the FMLA leave period.

 If the employee uses the above eligible accrued paid leave concurrently with FMLA leave, the employee is required to comply with all procedural requirements, such as notice requirements, of the agency's paid leave policies.
-Failure to do so may result in loss of entitlement to paid leave for the time period for which the employee failed to comply with the agency's leave policies, although the employee remains entitled to take unpaid FMLA leave.
-If the employee incorrectly codes their time, a timesheet correction must be submitted no later than 30 calendar days after the end of the pay period the error occurred in.
+Failure to do so may result in loss of entitlement to paid leave for the time period for which the employee failed to comply with the agency's leave policies, although the employee remains entitled to take unpaid FMLA leave.6